sterlingbaldwin/acme_processflow/doc/quick_start_guide.md

 Running on acme1 and aims4 is very easy.
 Simply activate the conda environment provided, and run the script.

 The run.cfg can exist where ever you like, use the -c flag followed by the path to the config.
 Once you start the run, you will need to authenticate with Globus for the file transfers.
 You can find a walk through of the [globus authentication process here](globus_authentication_walkthrough.md)

+While running in UI mode, all stderr is redirected to a file in your output directory named workflow.error.

 ```
 source activate /p/cscratch/acme/bin/acme